 Minor errors such as eating a piece of chocolate, blaming somebody else, waking up after 2 snoozes, checking social media a few times between work may seem harmless.
 Simple positive changes such as adding half the sugar to coffee, planning your day for 10 minutes or thinking about your growth for 15 mins appear to cause no good or bad results.

 And you are right because the changes remain invisible with no impact for months or even a couple of years.
 Fast forward five years, these good habits will produce massive results in wealth, health and happiness.

 But since the wait seems hard and far, not putting in any effort seems like an easy choice.
 Anything that is simple to do is even simpler to not do.
 The instant gratification of current comfort seduces you with a hug of laziness and a kiss of procrastination.

 As per the Nova effect, whether you choose to do or not do can cascade in bigger outcomes.

 Anthony Robbins explains such a situation as the no-mans-land where you are neither happy with your current state of affairs but not so unhappy either to put in the effort to change.
 Unfortunately, this comfort zone becomes your story of life.

-The choices you make every day, both big and small are the root cause of all your success and failure.
+The Nova effect story provides a message that the choices you make every day, both big and small are the root cause of all your success and failure.
 You have far more control over your decisions but most people sleepwalk through daily actions.

 If you change nothing, nothing changes.
 You will get what you tolerate.
 If you tolerate people arriving late for your appointments, soon every person will make it a habit.
 If you allow a few coworkers to look down upon you, soon will the entire team.
 If you tolerate your partner nagging you for no reason, you will end up nagged for the rest of your life.